Complete Guide For Solar Power Alberta 2019

 Overall Solar Rating

 We’ve ranked Alberta as being Canada’s best province for solar power in 2019.
-Alberta scores higher than most provinces because of the Efficiency Alberta’s Residential Solar Program, high levels of sunlight, relatively low installation costs, and because of a high access to installers and system financing options.
+Alberta scores higher than most provinces because of the regional solar incentives, high levels of sunlight, relatively low installation costs, and because of a high access to installers and system financing options.

 Curious to see how and why we rank the provinces the way we do?
 Check out the Solar Rankings Page to find out more.